khushaljethava/khushaljethava.github.io/_posts/2025-04-05-How to send birthday wishes email with python.md

 categories: [Python]
 tags: [python]
 image:
-  path: /commons/How to send birthday wishes email with python.png
+  path: /commons/How to send birthday wishes email with python.webp
   alt: How to send birthday wishes email with python
 ---